dedis/cothority/byzcoin/DataStructures.md

   required bytes value = 4;
   // DarcID is the Darc controlling access to this key. required bytes darcid = 5;
+  // Version is the instance version for this particular state change required int version = 7;
 }
 ```